Thursday, 9 December 2021

 Bob, helping himself.

 Unknown to Bob, the voice belonged to Old Mother Buckley: a 17th century spinster whose cottage once stood on the site now occupied by the postal depot.
-In 1648, the townsfolk burned her house to the ground with her inside after it was discovered she'd abducted and murdered several local children.
+In 1648, the townsfolk burned her house to the ground with Buckley inside after it was discovered she'd abducted and murdered several local children.
 According to local legend, her restless spirit stalks the grounds to this day, looking for fresh victims.

 "One of the other lads reckons she tried to lure him into the bushes with some breadcrumbs," Bob says with a pensive look, "but I dunno; I once caught him eating a slice of pizza he found on the pavement, so I'm taking that with a pinch of salt.
 All I know is I've seen things.
 Things you wouldn't credit.
 This one time I found all the post bags had upside down crosses cut into them.
 At first I thought it was just Andy pissing around, but I soon worked out who really did it when he woke up after dozing off in the sorting room with the word 'Buckling' carved into his forehead.
 Then there was that effigy of me made out of hair and fingernails she hid in my van.
 I'd dropped my vape skidding onto Fishpond Lane, so you can imagine my reaction when I went feeling around under the seat and found that.
 I tore straight through a zebra crossing, nearly knocking down some kids as I went.
 Mind you, that's normal for me."